Tobiadefami/fuxion/README.md

 ╰──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯
 ```

-From the output above, the only required argument to be passed to `pipelines.py` is the `datatype`, which is just the name of the type of data you want to generate.
+From the output above, the only required argument to be passed to `pipelines.py` is `datatype`, which is just the name of the type of data you want to generate.
 Other optional arguments like `k` determines the number of samples to be generated and is set to `10` by default.

 This is how it works: